 The appellate court then reviews the case, focusing on the identified legal errors or new evidence.
 It does not retry the case but examines whether the original trial was fair and followed legal standards.

-Domnick Cunningham & Yaffa specializes in medical malpractice appeals in Florida, offering expert legal representation to those seeking to overturn unjust verdicts.
+Rafferty Domnick Cunningham & Yaffa specializes in medical malpractice appeals in Florida, offering expert legal representation to those seeking to overturn unjust verdicts.
 Their team of experienced attorneys understands the complexities of the appellate process and has a track record of success in challenging medical malpractice decisions.

-Case studies and success stories from Domnick Cunningham & Yaffa highlight their expertise.
-For instance, in a recent case, Domnick Cunningham & Yaffa successfully appealed a verdict where critical evidence was improperly excluded, leading to a favorable outcome for their client.
+Case studies and success stories from Rafferty Domnick Cunningham & Yaffa highlight their expertise.
+For instance, in a recent case, Rafferty Domnick Cunningham & Yaffa successfully appealed a verdict where critical evidence was improperly excluded, leading to a favorable outcome for their client.
 Another case involved procedural errors during jury selection, which the appellate court recognized as significant enough to warrant a new trial.

-Domnick Cunningham & Yaffa employs strategic legal tactics, meticulously reviewing trial records, identifying appealable issues, and crafting compelling appellate briefs.
+Rafferty Domnick Cunningham & Yaffa employs strategic legal tactics, meticulously reviewing trial records, identifying appealable issues, and crafting compelling appellate briefs.
 Their commitment to justice and client-focused approach ensures that every appeal is handled with the utmost diligence.

 Potential Outcomes and Next Steps